top of page

 Meet Our Team!

-Laquita Courman is a fully licensed Clinical Social Worker with a certification in Trauma Focus Cognitive Behavioral Therapy (TFCBT).
-She is rostered with the NC Child Treatment Collaborative for TFCBT.
-Laquita earned her Masters in Social Work at Boston University in 2015.
+Laquita Courman is a licensed Clinical Social Worker certified in Trauma-Focused Cognitive Behavioral Therapy (TFCBT) and rostered with the NC Child Treatment Program (NCCTP).
+She earned her Master’s in Social Work from Boston University in 2015.

 z8kw1jep.png